-I knew I would have to pre-make most of the items and I had to come up with a way to keep premade fondant decorations soft.

-I wanted to go ahead and mold all the scrolls, but I needed them to stay pliable because I wouldn’t be able to work with them how I needed to if they were hardened.
+I knew I would have to pre-make most of the fondant items and I had to come up with a way to keep premade fondant decorations soft and pliable for later, because I wouldn’t be able to work with them if they were hardened.
 So I set out to do some experiments.

 Below are the molds I used to make most of my scrolls and my small roses.
 You can find a similar scroll mold here.
 (The Wilton one I used has apparently been discontinued.)
 You can find the rose mold here.

 I even tried putting them into ziplock bags and then into a container and that STILL didn’t do the trick.
 I needed something that would totally seal out any air.

 Then I had a moment of clarity.
 My family knows I have a love affair with press-n-seal.
 I use it for practically everything…to wrapping my cake layers to freeze them, to covering bowls of icing or ganache, to just about anything.

 By the way, you can get my tips for freezing cakes and cupcakes here.
 It’ll pretty much prove to you how much I love that stuff.

-I pulled out a strip of press-n-seal and laid it on the table, sticky side up.
+What finally worked was I pulled out a strip of press-n-seal and laid it on the table, sticky side up.